Skip to main content

 High School: San Diego High School

-Earl Warren College, Communication (Spanish Lit&Theate minor)
+Earl Warren College, Communication (Spanish Lit&Theater minor)

 On my bucket list: See the northern lights